jbudynek/advent-of-code/README.md

 Usual disclaimer: the code gets the job done.
 It's raw and mostly inelegant!

+## 2022
+...Python again!

 ## 2021
-OK let's do this in Python again this year!
+OK let's do this in Python again this year (and some Scratch for day one)!

 ## 2020
 AOC 2020 completed! ... in Python (and some BASIC for day one).